tarantool/tarantool/changelogs/unreleased/gh-6140-fix-mvcc-crash-in-ddl-rollback.md

 ## bugfix/core

-* Fixed bug in MVCC connected which happens on rollback after DDL operation (gh-5998).
+* Fixed a bug in MVCC connected which happened on a rollback after DDL operation (gh-5998).